XPixelGroup/BasicSR/docs/Config.md

 - `DIV2K`: Training data is DIV2K
 - `1000k`: Total training iteration is 1000k
 - `B16G1`: Batch size is 16; one GPU is used for training
-- `wandb`: Use wandb logger; the training process has beed uploaded to wandb server
+- `wandb`: Use wandb logger; the training process has been uploaded to wandb server

 **Note**: If `debug` is in the experiment name, it will enter the debug mode.
 That is, the program will log and validate more intensively and will not use `tensorboard logger` and `wandb logger`.